devxan/devxan/README.md

 - 📫 How to reach me: (via Scratch) [Ani-Xan](https://Scrach.mit.edu/users/-Xanimation-/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I almost died when I was born.
 (Fun, right?
 LOL, not really.)
 - 🎮 I play Minecraft Java Edition as "Xanilan".
-I usually play on [InvadedLands](http://invadedlands.net/) Survival, but you can sometimes find me on [Skyblock Network](https://www.skyblocknetwork.com/) or [Hypixel](https://hypixel.net/).
+I usually play on [Hypixel](https://hypixel.net/), but you can sometimes find me on other Minecraft servers.
 - 🎉 Check out [ScratchAddons](https://scratchaddons.com/), the best extension ever for the Scratch website. ([I helped](https://scratchaddons.com/contributors)!)